Hawkins-Sherpherd/n2n/README.md

 When running edge on Windows a compatile TAP network interface is required, the driver is included in the [OpenVPN installer](https://openvpn.net/index.php/open-source/downloads.html).
 If multiple TAP adapters exist in the system one can be specified using the `-d` parameter and the "Friendly Name" of the adapter (the one shown in the Network Adapter List in the Control Pannel).
-Currently not spaces are allowd when using `-d`, but Network Adapters can be renamed to not contain spaces.
+Currently spaces are not allowed when specifing a name with `-d`, but Network Adapters can be renamed to not contain spaces in the Windows Control Panel.

 # Supernode